freddysilber/nfl-loser-pool/README.md

 	"rxjs": "^7.3.0"
 ```

-> These were added as dependencies in order to setup firebase and reactive development with this Svelte application
-> We can remove these deps if we are no longer using them... let's keep an eye on the tools we're using and get rid of them whenever seems necessary!
+> These were added as dependencies in order to setup firebase and reactive development with this Svelte application.
+We can remove these deps if we are no longer using them... let's keep an eye on the tools we're using and get rid of them whenever seems necessary!